 Using Materials Other Than PVC Pipes

+Aside from PVC pipes, metal and wood are common materials for garden arches.
+Wood is heavy and bulky, and it may attract unwanted pests to your garden.
 It is also prone to rotting when exposed to the elements for an extended period of time.

 So, if you want it to last, you should coat it with varnish or another coating on a regular basis.
+Meanwhile, metal is less bulky than wood but heavier.
+It is also prone to rust when exposed to the elements for an extended period of time.

 PVC pipe, on the other hand, is lightweight and slightly flexible, making it an obvious choice for use in the garden.
+Because PVC pipe is so durable, you’ll spend less time maintaining it, allowing you to spend more time enjoying your garden.

 In beautifying your garden arch made of PVC pipes, you’ll need something to attach your plants to if you want to grow plants on your garden arch.
+Attaching outdoor decorations to a PVC pipe garden arch is a quick and easy way to spruce it up.
+Connecting your arches is a great way to reuse materials from previous projects.

 Summing Up

-Following the above steps carefully allows you to create your arch without any prior expertise.
+As you see, the garden arch construction is pretty straightforward.
+Following the above simple steps carefully allows you to create your arch without any prior expertise.
+Here you can show your creativity to beautify your garden arch.

+You can add vertical strings for more accommodation to plants.
+You can add another arch parallel to this one for your garden entry.
 Keeping the other arch slightly bigger will give an inclined look to enhance your garden entrance’s beauty.

 You can attach both arches with PVC pipe pieces to give a 3D look to your arch.